bbrownekianda/docs/content/docs/platform/rules/sharepoint/create-a-list.md

 4. You will be presented with five options within the dialog box:

    - **List template** allows you to select an existing SharePoint list within the SharePoint data source to emulate the formatting and design of the list.
    - **List name field** allows you to create a name for the list.
-This field, **List url field** and **List description field** are all populated from a Kianda form, so choose a field from a form.
+This field, **List url field** and **List description field** are all populated from a Kianda form.
+Choose a field from a Kianda form.
    - **List url field** will be used in the creation of the URL within SharePoint.
-Provide the appropriate URL
+Choose a field from a Kianda form.
    - **List description field** will be used for the SharePoint list description.
 Choose a field from a Kianda form.
    - **Quick Launch menu** - options are **Yes** or **No**.